rmenai/opp/README.md

 Have you ever wanted to know what someone is typing just by listening to their keyboard?
 Well, now you can!
-You can now eavesdrop on somebody's typing just from the recording of their keys
+You can now eavesdrop on somebody's typing just from the recording of their keys.

 <!-- Table of Contents -->